|At Risk||High Risk||For Sale|

 - August 7, 2014 - A city inspector called the DEC, which called the EPA down to Wildroot.
 The EPA is performing a study of the site to identify any industrial contamination and evaluate a possible clean-up.

 - Other industrial sites, such as Houdaille, have recently been cleaned by the EPA and re-marketed by the city.
-Instead, the city intends to use this as their first step in demolition, 'unless a buyer can be found.'
-However, the City does not currently own the building, and has yet to specify any conditions to make the purchase.
+The intentions of the City in this case are not clear.

 - September 2, 2014 - 'Final Notice.
 Notice to Remove Personal Property due to imminent demolition of said building' sign placed on building by Commissioner